-Its heart and soul is a ultimately a spontaneous, wild intelligence that wants to work its own magic and mystery with you and through you. 🙂
+Its heart and soul is ultimately a spontaneous, wild intelligence that wants to work its own magic and mystery with/through you. 🙂

 It’s useful to consider different approaches and feel into how they resonate with your own direct experience, giving some breathing room to make your own connections and discoveries along the way.